arunmohandas196/meeting/README.md

       * Integration tests are not added currently
   2. Persistence of entity is a dummy module.
 Persistence of calendar needs to be defined
   3. Exception handling is more generic, and needs to be more refined.
+  4. Generic validator used covers only null case currently.
+Need to improved to accommodate more generic validations